cybrowl/recipes/Chile Rellenos.md

-# Keto Chile Rellenos with Green Bell Peppers (4 servings)
+# Chile Rellenos with Green Bell Peppers (4 servings)

 A low-carb riff on classic chile rellenos—crispy egg-coated peppers filled with cheese (and meat, if you like)—no deep-frying required.